 A restorative just culture aims to repair trust and relationships damaged following an incident.
 It allows all parties to discuss how they have been affected, and collaboratively decide what should be done to repair the harm.
 Incidents don't just harm the two parties involved.
-They also potentially harm/impact on are colleagues, teams, line managers, bystanders, families, and the Trust.
-Managers with support from HR should encourage staff to utilise the 'Restorative Just Culture Guide/Checklist' in Appendix 5, to support the conversations or process.
+They also potentially harm/impact on our colleagues, teams, line managers, bystanders, families, and the Trust.
+Managers with support from the People team should encourage staff to utilise the 'Restorative Just Culture Guide/Checklist' in Appendix 7, to support the conversations or process.